dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

 Since we were only able to collect one random sample from the full population, we can't be sure if this singular guess predicts the true population parameter well.
-We can't go out and collect another random sample, so we will create bootstrap samples with replacement to simulate what could've been.
+We can't go out and collect another random sample, so we will resample from the original sample with replacement to simulate what could've been.

 ```python
 boot_medians = np.array([])